sersoft-gmbh/swifty-linux-action/README.md

     github-token: ${{secrets.GITHUB_TOKEN}}
 ```

-However, SwiftyActions also supports installing other snapshots using the `branch-name` and `version-tag` input parameters.
+However, SwiftyActions also supports installing other snapshots using the `branch-name` and `version-tag` input parameters.<br/>
 So, to for example install the Swift 5.2 development snapshot built on 14th of April 2020, use the following snippet:

 ```yaml